rtgodwin/rtgodwin.github.io/_docs/lab4.md

 ![](https://rtgodwin.com/3040/images/p1.png)

 There appears to be a possible non-linear (concave) relationship between education and life expectancy.
-Now, let's look at a plot of life expectancy and health spending:
+To capture this, I will use a polynomial of HC3.
+Next, let's look at a plot of life expectancy and health spending:

 ```r
 plot(health$HEXP, health$DALE)